kishanku56/Neural-Machine-Translation/README.md

 **Neural Machine Translation (English → Hindi)**

-Project for CS779(Statistical Natural Language Processing) at IIT Kanpur Implementation of an English-to-Hindi Neural Machine Translation system.
+This project was implemented as part of the CS779: Statistical Natural Language Processing course at IIT Kanpur during my first semester of 2025.

-Competition Results

 The system was evaluated in the CodaBench English–Hindi NMT Competition: